-Salary ranges for in-demand accounting professionals are on the rise, with an average increase of 4.7 percent, according to the 2016 Salary Guide from Robert Half.
+Salary ranges for in-demand accounting and finance professionals are on the rise, according to the Salary Guide from Robert Half.

 Get creative with perks

-Health and dental coverage are important benefits, but they aren’t the only ones employees appreciate.
+Health and dental coverage are important benefits, but they aren’t the only perks employees appreciate.
 Today’s candidates are also interested in work-from-home arrangements, vacation days, paid time off and 401(k) packages.

 One CFO said he offers a top-shelf benefit program, which gives him a better shot of sealing the hiring deal.

 “We have to work hard at differentiating ourselves in the market,” he said.
 “We’ve taken our 401(k) from being a backwater benefit to a front-and-center benefit, and we make a lot of noise about it.
 People really love it, and as a CFO, it’s heart-warming to see that.”

 Not all perks come with a price tag, he said, adding, “We’ve done some simple things, like permitting people to war jeans to work, as long as it’s ‘situation-appropriate.’”

 With demand for talent outpacing supply, it’s important for hiring managers to know that a key to the question of how to attract accounting and finance professionals is to act fast.
 One of the ways to identify and recruit candidates within a short timeline is to work with a professional recruiter.